Jagan-18/Github/README.md

 ---
 ---
-# ow do you manage version control and branching strategies in your projects?
+# How do you manage version control and branching strategies in your projects?

 **Answer:** Effective version control is crucial for team collaboration, code integrity, and maintaining a smooth development workflow